Updated on June 4, 2021

 - Do blood tests to check for full blood count, glucose, cholesterol, electrolytes and kidney / liver function.
 Sometimes, a urine test is also useful to look for proteins in the urine.

-- Do an ECG (heart tracing) or stress test every 1-2 years
+- Do an ECG (heart tracing) or Heart Stress Test every 1-2 years

-Despite being on treatment, it is estimated that over 30% of patients do not achieve good blood pressure control despite being on medication.
-As such, healthcare practitioners recommend lifestyle modification which includes 30-60 minutes exercise daily (see the article “How much should we exercise daily”), dietary modification (see the article of the DASH diet for hypertension) and self-monitoring.
+Despite being on treatment, it is estimated that over 30% patients still do NOT achieve good blood pressure control despite being on medication.
+As such, healthcare practitioners recommend lifestyle modification which includes 30-60 minutes exercise daily and self-monitoring using a home measuring device.